Click OK to log in and restart your reservation.

 Example: If you paid $500 for your flight and change to a new flight that costs $300, you’ll receive $200 in travel credit for a future trip.

 The new change fee policy also applies to AAdvantage® award tickets.

-We’re extending our offer to waive change fees on any existing tickets* for travel March 1, 2020 – March 31, 2021.
+Change fees are waived for tickets bought on or before September 30, 2020, for travel March 1, 2020 – March 31, 2021.
 This offer includes Basic Economy fares and AAdvantage® award tickets.

 Keep in mind: